andywhale/front-end-york/content/calendar.md

 #### February 5th

-We are not holding a meetup just after Christmas and New Year as we think people will probably need a little while to ease themselves back into real life.
+We are not holding a meetup just after Christmas and New Year as we think people will probably need a little time to ease themselves back into real life.

-However we have one talk lined up and are just looking to fill the final slot.
+However we have one talk lined up and are just looking to fill the final slot for our February meetup - please let us know if you are interested.

 #### March 4th